Isolation critical graphs under multiple edge subdivision: Abstract

 \section{Abstract}

-This paper introduces the notion of $(\iota,q)$-critical graphs.
-The isolation number of a graph $G$, denoted by $\iota(G)$ and also known as the vertex-edge domination number, is the minimum number of vertices in a set $D$ such that the subgraph induced by the vertices not in the closed neighbourhood of $D$ has no edges.

-A graph $G$ is $(\iota,q)$-critical, $q \ge 1$, if the subdivision of any $q$ edges in $G$ gives a graph with isolation number greater than $\iota(G)$ and there exists a set of $q-1$ edges such that subdividing them gives a graph with isolation number equal to $\iota(G)$.
+This paper introduces the notion of an $(\iota,q)$-critical graph.
+The isolation number of a graph $G$, denoted by $\iota(G)$ and also known as the vertex-edge domination number of $G$, is the size of a smallest subset $D$ of the vertex set of $G$ such that the subgraph induced by the set of vertices that are not in the closed neighbourhood of $D$ has no edges.
+A graph $G$ is $(\iota,q)$-critical if every subdivision of $q$ edges of $G$ gives a graph whose isolation number is greater than $\iota(G)$, and $G$ has $q-1$ edges such that subdividing them gives a graph whose isolation number is $\iota(G)$.
+We show that an $(\iota,q)$-critical graph exists for every integer $q \ge 1$.
+We prove that if $G$ is a connected $m$-edge non-star graph, then $G$ is $(\iota,q)$-critical for some $q \le m - 1$.
+We show that this bound is best possible.
+We provide a general characterization of $(\iota,1)$-critical graphs as well as a constructive characterization of $(\iota,1)$-critical trees, demonstrating that $(\iota,1)$-criticality can be checked in linear time for trees. \ \\ Moreover, for every integer $k \geq 1$, $\iota(I_k) = k$ and $I_k$ is $(\iota, |E(I_k)|-1)$-critical, and if $k \geq 3$, then $|E(M_k)| = k$ and $M_k$ is $(\iota, k-1)$-critical. \end{thm}